“In classical

 our sanctification is already a done deal.

-When we talk about the Christian need to
+When we talk about the believer’s need

-sanctification), we do that from the
+to grow in Christ, we do that from the

-position of already being totally
+position of already being totally sanctified

-1 Cor.
+(Acts 20:32; 26:18; 1 Cor.
 6:11).
-At every step in our Christian
+At every

-growth process, we can have the assurance
+step in our Christian growth process, we can

-that we are completely sanctified because of
+have the assurance that we are completely

-who we are in Christ Jesus.
+sanctified because of who we are in Christ

-are truly born-again, Christ gives us an
+Christ gives us an incorruptible love.
+Our

-slaves to sin, but rather, “slaves of
+are no longer slaves to sin, but rather,

-righteousness.”
-(Rom.
+“slaves of righteousness” (Rom.
 6:1-14).
-We will all
+We

-us to our feet and we begin the process of
+and we begin the process of living for

-living for Christ all over again.
+Christ all over again.

 The final step in our salvation is our